How to prepare your website to be a lean mean money making machine

 6. Hype It

 The hype-campaign surrounding your Black Friday/Cyber Monday sales should start after you finished Step 2.
-Grab the attention of both new and recurring visitors by putting a countdown on your homepage.
+Grab the attention of both new and returning visitors by putting a countdown on your homepage.
 Spread the world via email to every subscribed member.
 These messages should have thematic design and include photos of the hottest sale-items.
 Sending out periodic emails featuring different discounts is also a smart move.
-Maybe add a countdown here as well.
+Maybe add a countdown there as well.

 7. Study The Competition